The Satanic Verses: Plot

 The Satanic Verses consists of a frame narrative, using elements of magical realism, interlaced with a series of sub-plots that are narrated as dream visions experienced by one of the protagonists.
 The frame narrative involves Indian expatriates in contemporary England.
 The two protagonists, Gibreel Farishta and Saladin Chamcha, are both actors of Indian Muslim background.
 Farishta is a Bollywood superstar who specialises in playing Hindu deities (the character is partly based on Indian film stars Amitabh Bachchan and N. T. Rama Rao).
 Chamcha, an Anglophile emigrant who has cut himself off from his Indian heritage, works as a voiceover artist in England.

-At the beginning of the novel, both are trapped in a plane hijacked by Sikh separatists, flying from India to Britain.
-The separatists land the plane and take many of the passengers hostage for months, but after negotiations fail, the separatists force the plane to take off and detonate it over the English Channel.
-While everyone else aboard the plane perishes, Farishta and Chamcha are magically saved.
-In a miraculous transformation, Farishta takes on the personality of the archangel Gabriel (referred to as Gibreel) and Chamcha that of a devil.
-Farishta develops a halo that occasionally manifests, while Chamcha grows horns and goatlike legs.
-After both men take refuge with an elderly English Argentine woman, Chamcha is arrested and is subjected to police abuse as a suspected illegal immigrant.
+At the beginning of the novel, both are trapped in a plane hijacked by terrorists, flying from India to Britain.
+The plane explodes over the English Channel.
+While everyone else on board perishes, Farishta and Chamcha are magically saved.
+In a miraculous transformation, Farishta takes on the personality of the archangel Gabriel (referred to as Gibreel) and Chamcha that of a devil, complete with horns and goatlike legs.
+Chamcha is arrested and passes through an ordeal of police brutality as a suspected illegal immigrant.

 Both characters struggle to piece their lives back together.
 Farishta seeks and finds his lost love, the English mountaineer Alleluia "Allie" Cone.
-However, their relationship is overshadowed by his growing sense that he is the Angel Gibreel and other symptoms of schizophrenia.
-After attempting unsuccessfully to evangelise in London, Farishta steps into the street and is hit by the car of movie producer S.S.
-Sisodia.
-Sisodia takes Farishta to get treated for schizophrenia with Allie and proposes a plan to revitalise Farishta's movie career.
-Meanwhile, Chamcha is fired from voice acting and becomes distressed by his increasingly goatlike appearance and behaviour, as well as by the revelation that his estranged wife Pamela and friend Jamshed "Jumpy" Joshi have begun a relationship under the impression that Chamcha perished in the explosion.
-Jumpy convinces the Shaandaars, a family operating a hostel, to let Chamcha stay with them.
-Chamcha's devil-like appearance intensifies until he recognizes his anger at Farishta for not defending him from arrest and abandoning him after the plane crash, after which he is transformed back into his human shape.
+However, their relationship is overshadowed by his pathological jealousy and growing sense that he is the Angel Gibreel and other symptoms of schizophrenia.
+Farishta meets movie producer S. S. Sisodia, who proposes a plan to revitalise his movie career and bring him back to stardom.
+Meanwhile, Chamcha's devil-like appearance intensifies until he recognizes his anger at Farishta for not defending him from arrest and abandoning him after the plane crash; he is then transformed back into his human shape.